nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 Figure 1.
 Architecture Diagram

 The Architecture Diagram given above explains the high-level design of our App.
 Below are the main components of our product.
+Main(Logic): The main logic flow of our whole App.
-Main:  Our main class has one class called Main.java.
-It is responsible for, At app launch, the Main.java will initialize the UI to start waiting for the input from the users.
+Initializer: Initialize the whole app to start waiting for the input from the users.
 UI: The user interface of our App.
-Logic: The logic flow of our whole App.
-Model: Holds the data of our App in memory.
+Parser: Change the user input to something meaningful to the app.
+Exception: Throw different kinds of exception that user may make.

 The following section is a more detailed description of these four components.

 ### 3.2 Classes